Saturday, 25 November 2017

 "I don't care where you're from!"

 When we got off the train we walked the short distance to the Forth and Clyde canal and walked in the direction of Glasgow.
 I was gratified that James had not chosen a hilly walk - it was completely level along the canal.
 We walked along through some quite picturesque areas, and there were lots of other people out in the November sunshine walking and cycling.
 Cat had told us that she was in London at the Remembrance Day Service at the Cenotaph, and Ally went to the one at Glasgow University.
-As it happened, just as 11 o'clock approached, we came upon a small crowd at the Old Kilpatrick War Memorial and we observed the one minute silence, albeit from the opposite side of the canal!
+As it happened, just as 11 o'clock approached, we saw a small crowd at the Old Kilpatrick War Memorial and we observed the one minute silence, albeit from the opposite side of the canal!

 We had a sandwich lunch just outside Clydebank Shopping Centre, perhaps not the most idyllic spot, especially when I foolishly threw a bit of my sandwich to a pigeon and we were then crowded by hundreds of aggressive birds, in scenes reminiscent of the Alfred Hitchcock movie.